oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 2. Confirm you have pip

-    2.a.
+    a.
 Check for pip by running the following:
     You may need to change directory to the \Scripts folder. e.g. C:\Users\<user>\AppData\Local\Programs\Python\Scripts

       ```